 We will first create a very simple pivot table, which shows the total sales for each of the four sales reps in the above spreadsheet.
 To do this:

 Click on the Pivot Table button, which is located within the 'Tables' grouping, on the 'Insert' tab of the Excel ribbon.

 You will be presented with the 'Create PivotTable' dialog box (shown on the rightabove).

 Make sure that the selected range refers to the range of cells that you want to use for your Pivot Table.

 There is also an option asking where you want the Pivot Table to be placed.
 This allows you to place your pivot table in a specified worksheet.
-If you are not sure, select the option 'New worksheet'.
+Otherwise, select the default option 'New worksheet'.

 You will now be presented with an empty Pivot Table, and the 'Pivot Table Field List' task pane, which contains several data fields.
 Note that these are the column headers from your data spreadsheet.

 Within the 'Pivot Table Field List' task pane:

 In this example, the values in the 'Amount' column are all numeric and so the 'Σ Values' section will default to calculating the "Sum of Amount".

 However, if you have any non-numeric or blank values in the 'Amount' column of your original data sheet, your pivot table may default to displaying the "Count of Amount" instead of the "Sum of Amount".
-If this happens, you can change this to sum the values as follows:
+If this happens, you can correct this as follows: